 The main thing right now is to capture your ideas in any format so that you can review them later on.
 Sometimes this process will unfold over several days or weeks, so you end up with a scrap of paper, a few journal pages, and some notes on your phone.
 It’s all fine – just keep going with your idea generation whenever the mood or fancy strikes you.

 What do I do once I've got lots of ideas?

 This is a great question, and it takes a lot more than one simple paragraph to cover.

 My next series is called: “How to turn great ideas into great results”, and it’s packed with a bunch of proven strategies to move from ideas, to action, to results.
-It’ll be coming out as soon as this series is complete.
-And that’s another reason to sign up to my newsletter: you’ll be the first to hear about the new series when it launches!
+It’ll be coming out once this series is complete.
+And that’s a great reason to sign up to my newsletter: you’ll be the first to hear about the new series when it launches!